Team Portrait : The Breakdown

 4. Balancing Individuality and Cohesion

 Each person stands out while still feeling part of a unified team.
-Their varied outfits within the corporate dress code show personality, avoiding a monotonous, overly uniform look, suggesting an organization that values both teamwork and individual strengths, an important message for clients, partners, or potential hires.
+Their varied outfits within the corporate dress code show personality, avoiding a monotonous, overly uniform look, suggesting an organisation that values both teamwork and individual strengths, an important message for clients, partners, or potential hires.

 5. Connection to the Environment